partiql/partiql-docs/RFCs/0011-partiql-insert-update-spec.md

 );

 -- `SemanticError` because of the presence of target attribute names with bag of tuples.
+-- In this case, the behavior for adding or not adding attributes like `is_deleted` is undefined.
 INSERT INTO Foo (id, title)
 <<
 { id: 1 },